White Card Melbourne

 Who needs a White Card and what does the course teach?

 Anyone needing to enter construction sites will need to complete their White Card training.
-This includes pretty much everyone working in the construction industry such as:
+As such, this includes pretty much anyone working in the construction industry:

 - Project managers

 The course typically takes between 6 to 8 hours, depending on the RTO delivering the training.
-WorkSafe VIC requires the course to take at least 6 hours in the licensing agreement.
+WorkSafe VIC licensing requires the course to run for a minimum of 6 hours.
 The course teaches basic work health and safety subjects that benefit anyone on construction sites.
 Here are some of the subjects covered by the CPCCWHS1001 - Prepare to work safely in the construction industry training session:

 - recognising hazards